B for BonusPosted in : Essential Guide to Employment Contracts on 24 August 2010

 However, payment of bonuses and commissions is a useful way of incentivising employees and motivating them to achieve goals.

 Schemes have become more sophisticated and inventive, helping employers to maximise productivity, profit, safety and quality.
-In 2009 some railway workers were promised bonus payments in
+In 2009 some railway workers were promised bonus payments in return for a ‘strike free’ year.

 Already a subscriber?